 On August 23, 1998 Toyota Auto Stores were renamed Toyota Netz Stores.
 According to Toyota, the name stood for — and this is 100 percent true — “Network of Energetic Teams for Zenith.”
 They were probably also seeking a name that, like Gazoo, sounded hip at the dawn of the internet age, even if it sounds horribly outdated today.

 The first model introduced under the Netz banner was the Altezza, launched in October 1998 and instantly giving the brand some performance cred.
 It was quickly followed in January 1999 by the first-gen Vitz, a car known for kicking off a compact car renaissance in Japan.
 As such, in 2000 Toyota launched the Netz Cup, a one-make racing series using Vitzes for beginners and Altezzas for advanced drivers.

 Then, in May 2004, with the Lexus brand about to be launched in Japan, Toyota finally began to reduce its sales channels by merging Vista Stores into Toyota Netz Stores.
 The new chain was called simply Netz, dropping the “Toyota” from the name.

 However during this time, in the roaring 2000s, Nissan, Honda, Mazda, and Mitsubishi all consolidated their various sales channels.
 Toyota was the last holdout.
-So why now?
+So why merge everything now?
 The short answer is, vehicle ownership is declining.
 Before the bubble burst, in 1990, Japan bought a record number of 7.78 million cars.
 Last year, it sold 5.23 million, a one-third reduction.

 With fewer people buying cars, five sales channels is unsustainable.
 That’s why last month, Toyota began to unify all the networks except for Lexus under new branding.
 Not surprisingly, the proposed dealership design resembles how Toyota dealerships have looked like for decades in the rest of the world.